Gemini said

 - Swelling: Swelling can occur around the affected area, including the gums and jaw.
 This swelling may be accompanied by redness and tenderness.

-- Infection: An impacted wisdom tooth can lead to infection, which might present as pus or discharge around the gum line, bad breath, or an unpleasant taste in the mouth.
+- Infection: An impacted wisdom tooth can lead to a dental infection, which might present as pus or discharge around the gum line, bad breath, or an unpleasant taste in the mouth.

 - Difficulty Opening the Mouth: Pain and swelling can reduce the ability to open the mouth fully, making it challenging to eat or speak comfortably.